John David Duggar Stuns Fans As He Showers Abbie Burnett With Many Smooches Before First Kiss

 — TLC Network (@TLC) November 21, 2018

 He finally went for the gusto!
 They finally experienced their very first kiss.
 John took his time and it paid off.
 Duggar fans seemed to be shocked, happy, and melting all at the same time.

 One person commented on Facebook saying, “That is the best wedding kiss I’ve EVER seen!!!
 Way to go John!!!!”

 Another fan wrote, “Just adorable!
 Who would have known that quiet John David was a silly romantic.”

 John David Duggar and Abbie Grace also did something a little different than most other Counting On couples at their nuptials.
 They chose not to run down the aisle after their first kiss.
-Instead they walked arm in arm at a normal pace just as most couples do.
+Instead, they walked arm in arm at a normal pace just as most couples do.

 ????
 Get a front row seat to John David and Abbie's big day!
 Download the #TLCgo app or visit https://t.co/Nl7ZvblSPI to watch now. ???? #CountingOn pic.twitter.com/pbIXqnCIZV